Here’s a bucket list of destinations, attractions, good food, and more in honor of Via’s centennial.

 Taste the briny deep at the Walrus and the Carpenter, at the center of the seafood renaissance taking place in Seattle.
 The joint ushered in a flood of fancy new fish huts in Ballard's historic fishing district and was named best oyster bar in the country by Bon Appétit.

-Sip some beer in Santa Rosa, California, recently named the Microbrew Capital of the United States.
+Sip some beer in Santa Rosa, California, which was in 2017 named the Microbrew Capital of the United States.
 Russian River Brewing Company makes Pliny the Younger, a rare triple IPA that draws crowds for its release each February.

 Eat a classic Chinese egg tart—a treat with a flaky crust and creamy custard—at Golden Gate Bakery in San Francisco's Chinatown.

 Hover 4,000 feet above the Grand Canyon floor on the Grand Canyon Skywalk, a horseshoe-shaped glass bridge on the West Rim, a two-hour drive into Arizona from Las Vegas.

 Browse the de Young Museum in San Francisco's Golden Gate Park, where a free elevator runs to the top of the 144-foot Hamon Observation Tower for a 360-degree view of the city.